 The only inhabitants of the great forest that the company see for the moment are the “black squirrels” that cross their path, and that, when one is eventually shot down, are noted only for their “horrible” taste, perhaps a fair result, considering Tolkien’s previous comments on eating animals outside the norm in “Over Hill And Under Hill“.
+Shooting them down here seems an act of desperation.
 Black squirrels actually do exist, an offshoot of grey and fox squirrels found mostly in the United States, but I’m afraid that I can’t comment on their taste.

 More pertinent are the biological obstacles that the company notice very early on in their trek: “The nastiest things they saw were the cobwebs: dark dense cobwebs with threads extraordinarily thick, often stretched from tree to tree…” Where Tolkien is taking the company is thus made obvious, though I’ll reserve my commentary until the arachnids themselves appear.

 The reality of Mirkwood, and the seemingly endless march through its northern path, easily leads to feelings of immense dislike, that are almost strange for a company that has rarely gone beyond grumpy whinging: “It was not long before they grew to hate the forest…they had to go on and on, long after they were sick for a sight of the sun and of the sky, and longed for the feel of wind on their faces.”
 That the dwarves, and Bilbo, are moved as far as hatred for their surroundings, a sentiment that wasn’t even expressed for the tunnels back in “Over Hill And Under Hill” is to be noted.
-Tolkien, taking an unusual amount of time in these initial pages, clearly wants the audience to understand the depths that the company has sunk to, in this journey into darkness.
+Tolkien, taking an unusual amount of time in these initial pages, clearly wants the audience to understand the depths that the company has sunk to, in this journey into darkness, the very length of which is not outlined (some smarter scholars than me have come out with a general estimate of roughly a month).
 This is no mere collection of trees, it’s an enchanted labyrinth that seems to keep going forever, and where the very concept of time has increasingly little meaning the further you walk into it.